Trilarion/opensourcegames/entries/lbreakouthd.md

 - Assets license: ?
 (GPL-3.0)
 - Developer: Michael Speck

+Breakout clone - a remake of LBreakout2 with improved graphics.
 The gameplay of LBreakout2 is (mostly) preserved and it includes all levels from LBreakout2.

 ## Building